grammatek/g2p-thrax/README.md

 ### Compilation + Installation
 Please refer to the Dockerfile for the exact execution steps of compiling all prerequisites.

+## Boost

+The module Boost::locale is used for UTF-8 text normalization and Boost::filesystem for some file treatment.

 # Compilation
 This project uses CMake for compilation.
 If you have installed all prerequisites at standard paths, just do: